Covid-19: How many of your colleagues have used ayurveda, IMA asks Harsh Vardhan after new protocol

 “We have written an open letter to the health minister, and he has to answer to the people of India.
 He is the health minister, not the Ayush minister.
 What is the credibility of the document he has given?
 They have used words like ‘informed choice’ and ‘empirical evidence’ but these are quite vague.
 There is a risk of mixing systems during treatment – who will be answerable?
 We are in the middle of a pandemic, and trying to save lives.
 This is a serious issue.”— Doctor RV Asokan

-An unidentified health ministry official, however, told the Hindustan Times that the protocal was meant to be followed for Ayush hospitals.
+An unidentified health ministry official, however, told the Hindustan Times that the protocal was meant to be followed for AYUSH hospitals.

 India’s coronavirus count rose to 69,06,151 on Friday as the country reported 70,496 new cases in the last 24 hours.
 The toll rose by 964 to 1,06,490.